coap-security/liboscore/doc/guides/light_integration.md

 * `mycoaplibrary_oscore_msg_conversion.h`:
-  If the conversion between the actual native message type and @ref oscore_msg_native_t is more involved than just using a type alias, for example if a message's length is always transported in parralel to the actual native message type and @ref oscore_msg_native_t points to a helper struct that binds them together, the creation and dissolution of such helpers can happen here
+  If the conversion between the actual native message type and @ref oscore_msg_native_t is more involved than just using a type alias, for example if a message's length is always transported in parallel to the actual native message type and @ref oscore_msg_native_t points to a helper struct that binds them together, the creation and dissolution of such helpers can happen here